onedavidwilliams/AutoNord/README.md

 ![Screenshot from 2024-03-13 19-44-48](https://github.com/g0n3b4d/AutoNord/assets/40129462/84beb2fe-21df-4950-9a99-05c82b63aacf)
 ![Screenshot from 2024-03-14 01-30-28](https://github.com/g0n3b4d/AutoNord/assets/40129462/97eabaa0-a641-4a02-84f5-c42bd59f35e5)

+While these screenshots are in sequence to the program, they are not in chronological order - as you can see the second screen shot's connection city and country differs from the last.

 **When in 1337 Mode The logo color changes.
 Will add more GUI features later**